athowes/multi-agyw/README.md

   - [ ] To add to plot once first run with this information is processed
 - [ ] Split the `aaa_data_survey_behav` tasks up: a lot going on (unclear what exactly to split into)
   - [ ] Modularise linking cluster identifiers to area (talk to Oli about this)
+- [ ] Analysis of the extent of the differences between the different models e.g. compute maximum difference between (mean) estimates then arrange in decreasing order
 - [ ] Understand how the Poisson trick interplays with different structures for multinomial model (baseline category, nested, etc.)
 - [ ] Possibility to include covariates
 - [ ] Extend Malawi model by adding more surveys (PHIA and MICS).
 Could use survey specific intercepts